All Subgraphs of a Wheel are 5-Coupled-Choosable: Towards Partial 3-trees

+In particular, this shows that we cannot replace `6' by `5' in Conjecture~\ref{conj:partial3tree}.
+We also remark that, in line with Observation \ref{sub:observation}, a supergraph of the triangular prism {\em is} 5-coupled-colorable.
+Namely, one can insert diagonals in the degree-4 faces and obtain the octahedron.
+An octahedron is 3-colorable because all faces are triangles and the vertex-degrees are even.
+The dual graph (which is the cube) is bipartite and hence 2-colorable.
+Therefore, using disjoint sets of colors for the primal and the dual graph, we get a 5-coupled-coloring of the octahedron.

-So wheels are strictly better (as far as coupled choosability is concerned) than Halin-graphs.
+Returning to wheel graphs, Theorem~\ref{counterexample} shows that wheels are strictly better (as far as coupled choosability is concerned) than Halin-graphs.
 Now we study a second graph class that lies between the wheels and the planar partial 3-trees.
-These are the \emph{IO-graphs}, which are the planar graphs that can be obtained by adding an independent set to the interior faces of an outerplanar graph (see Figure \ref{iograph}).
+These are the \emph{IO-graphs}, which are the planar graphs that can be obtained by adding an independent set to the interior faces of an outerplanar graph (see Figure~\ref{iograph}).
 Certainly any subgraph of a wheel is an IO graph.

 \begin{conjecture} Every IO-graph is 5-coupled choosable. \end{conjecture}